antoinepirlot/Satunes/UPDATES_EN.md

 Tu peux retrouver ce fichier en [français 🇫🇷](UPDATES_FR.md)
 ## 0.8 (Android 11 Red Velvet Cake and later)

+### 0.8.2-beta

+Improvements, Optimizations and Troubleshooting:

+* Albums contain all their musics.
+An album is considered identical if its title and artist are the same.
+* Now it is possible to download and install the update from the application.

 ### 0.8.1-beta

 Improvements, Optimizations and Troubleshooting: